alpha-strike-space/.github/profile/README.md

 Welcome to the GitHub organization for the website https://frontier.alpha-strike.space/ and it's subsequent application programmer interface (api) https://api.alpha-strike.space/documentation/.
 It is our goal to maintain a leaderboard, colloquially known as a Killboard, for the greater [Eve Frontier](https://www.evefrontier.com/en) gaming community.

 Feel free to have a look around and make a pull request to add to the many features on our website.
-Make a lasting impact in this open source project.
+We not only challenge you, but also welcome you to make a lasting impact in this open source project.

 # Special Acknowledgements